-But, in the last 15-20 years as roll your own consumers have embraced pipe tobacco the products and potential tastes have mushroomed.
-Today you can find hundreds of pipe tobacco brands with flavors that are uniquely tailored for smokers who want tobacco that reflects tastes that are all over the map, from chocolate to whiskey flavored pipe tobacco.
+But, in the last 15-20 years, your consumers have embraced pipe tobacco the products and potential tastes have mushroomed.
+Today you can find hundreds of pipe tobacco brands with flavors uniquely tailored for smokers who want tobacco that reflects tastes all over the map, from chocolate to whiskey best-flavored pipe tobacco.

-Some manufacturers go overboard with casings; meaning, your tobacco’s flavor is nothing but a strong casing taste and the tobacco is secondary.
-That’s not optimum, a casing flavor should always be secondary to the actual taste of the tobacco itself.
+Some manufacturers go overboard with casings; meaning, your tobacco’s flavor is nothing but a strong casing taste, and the tobacco is secondary.
+That’s not optimum; a casing flavor should always be secondary to the tobacco itself’s actual taste.

-It’s trite to say but “caveat emptor” you want to look closely at products (pipe tobacco or otherwise) made with “organic” materials.
-Again, just like mainstream consumer products, organic can mean a flavoring agent has been added to your tobacco that has nothing to do with organic.
+It’s trite to say, but “caveat emptor” you want to look closely at products (pipe tobacco or otherwise) made with “organic” materials.
+Again, just like mainstream consumer products, organic can mean a flavoring agent has been added to your tobacco with nothing to do with organic.

 Tobacco Cuts Define the Type of Pipe Tobacco

-- Fllake Cut: the tobacco is comprised of large flat flakes; must be rubbed to separate individual flakes.
+- Flake Cut: the tobacco comprises large flat flakes; it must be rubbed to separate individual flakes.

-- Ready Rubbed: this is a flake cut tobacco that has been rubbed prior to its being packaged
+- Ready Rubbed: this is a flake cut tobacco that has been rubbed before its being packaged

 - Ribbon cut: this is tobacco that has been cut into long thin ribbons.